Click

 Yugoslav president without disrupting the country's stability.

-The situation is extremely complicated, full of tension and
+The situation is extremely complicated, full of

 only a spark is needed to light yet another (fifth) war in the